PentesterArchive/Hacking-Web/Broken Access Control/Readme.md

 ## Accessing to unprotected functionalities:
 The idea is to gain access to ***unprotected functionalities*** that we are not permited to access and perform a vertical privilege escalation.<br />
-We can try to exploit this vulnerability using Brute Force attacks to Discover sensitive directories like `administrator-panel`, with some luck we can access and run administrator functinalities without any credentials.
+We can try to exploit this vulnerability using Brute Force attacks to Discover sensitive directories like `administrator-panel`, with some luck we can access and run administrator functinalities without any credentials.<br />
 In some cases, the administrative URL might be disclosed in other locations, such as the `robots.txt` file